runablehq/website-template/CONTEXT.md

 Agents should extend this starter by:
 1. Adding reusable UI blocks in `src/blocks/`
 2. Composing them into pages under `src/pages/`
+3. Using semantic design tokens for styling (no hard-coded colors)

 **IMPORTANT**: ALWAYS run `bun run pre-deploy` before calling deploy tool.